 How long can you live in Spain with a Golden Visa?

 You can choose to reside indefinitely in Spain with a Golden Visa.
-In fact, if you reside there for ten years, you’ll become eligible for an EU passport, which means you’ll no longer require a passport or have to submit a Schengen visa application to visit EU countries in the Schengen Area.
+In fact, if you reside there for ten years, you’ll become eligible for an EU passport, which means you’ll no longer require a passport or have to submit a Schengen visa application to visit European countries in the Schengen Area.

 Does Spain have a Golden Visa?